-The examination can be taken only at selected schools.
-You can register via the Online application or in person at the school.
-In order to register, it is necessary to have a valid passport (travel document) and a Voucher for a free Examination in the Czech Language for the purposes of a permanent residence permit on the territory of the CR (issued by the DAMP MI CR).
-Register early enough to avoid problems.
+The exam can be taken only at selected schools.
+You can register via Online application or personally at the school.
+To register, you must have a valid passport (travel document) and, if applicable, a Voucher for a free Czech language exam for the purposes of a permanent residence permit on the territory of the Czech Republic (issued by the DAMP MI CR).
+Sign up well in advance.

-During the oral examination (10 minutes), you will answer questions and speak according to the pictures.
-You need to get at a minimum 12 of the 20 points in order to pass.
+During the oral exam (15 minutes), you answer questions and speak according to the pictures.

-- You can find more information on the examination here and in the Handbook for the Examination.
+- You can find further information on the exam here and in the Handbook for the Examination.

 The Ten Rules of the Examination

 - In the examination room, please turn off your mobile phone!

 - You have to put all of your things in the place designated!

 - Place the card with the registration number and your travel document on the desk!

 - During the written examination, if there is not a break, you may not go anywhere, not even to the toilet!

 - You must work independently!